US Open: Serena Williams goes out fighting after an incredible battle against Ajla Tomljanovic

 Tomljanovic, who had not reached the fourth round at US Open before this year, trailed 3-5 in the first set before reeling off four straight games to take the first set.
 The second set started with Williams taking a 4-0 lead before the Aussie fought back again to bring it on serve, forcing a tiebreak after saving multiple set points on the way.
 But the 23-time Major champion pulled off a sensational tiebreak then to force a third set.

 The decider started with Williams breaking serve but Tomljanovic took control from 0-1 down, reeling off five games in a row.
-Serving for the match, the 29-year-old had a bagful of match points which were thrillingly saved by Williams, each one cheered to the
+Serving for the match, the 29-year-old had a bagful of match points which were thrillingly saved by Williams, each one cheered to blow the roof at the Arthur Ashe Stadium.

+But on her sixth match point, the world No 46 prevailed in a match that witnessed some sensational rallies.

 Williams, who didn’t play for a year before returning to singles tennis at Wimbledon in June, had been careful to dampen down expectations in what is likely to be her final tournament.
 She had spoken about playing the tournament with an attitude of nothing to lose and a freedom that she has not had since breaking out on to the scene before 2000.